Table of Contents

-Action Activities: The KBC is working with state partners to determine possible next steps to introduce legislation in Kansas for paid family leave.
+Action Activities: The KBC actively promotes action opportunities for its members and partners to support the federal FAMILY Act.
+The KBC is also working with state partners to determine possible next steps to introduce legislation in Kansas for paid family leave.

 Action Activities: The Maryland Breastfeeding Coalition held a screening last year of the film Zero Weeks.
 Members of the Coalition also testified on behalf of a paid family leave bill for state employees (it passed) earlier this year.
 We are hopeful this is the beginning of a larger movement.